awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ### Partition ID

-An optional string that is used to avoid collisions with other Hierarchical Keyrings.
+An optional string that uniquely identifies the respective Hierarchical Keyring and is used to avoid collisions with other Hierarchical Keyrings.

+PartitionId can either be a String provided by the user, and in this case it MUST be interpreted as the bytes of UTF-8 Encoding of the String.
-If this parameter is not set, the Hierarchical Keyring MUST set a partition ID to a v4 UUID, which is a random 16 byte representation of the UUID, that uniquely identifies the respective Hierarchical Keyring.
+If the PartitionId is NOT provided by the user, it MUST be set to the 16 byte representation of a v4 UUID.

 The Partition ID MUST NOT be changed after initialization.